quentinnel/amazon-q-vibes-memory-banking/README.md

 - Using `state.md` template when creating and maintaining technical snapshot
 - Using `decisions.md` template when logging decisions
 - Following your `vibe.md` preferences for git workflow, security practices, and collaboration style

+**With Option 1 (Automatic):** The AI detects the framework automatically via the rule file and starts using it immediately.

+**With Option 2 (Manual):** You use the example prompts below to explicitly tell the AI to use the framework.

 Just describe your prototype idea to the AI, and it will follow the template formats while using your `vibe.md` preferences.